jackdbd/cloud-tasks-devfest-milano-2023-slides/pages/tests.md

 ## Integration tests

-Test the integration between Cloud Tasks and your components (task generator and task handler).
+Test the integration between Cloud Tasks and your components (task creator and task handler).

 Since Cloud Tasks is not a service under our control, these tests are **cross-system** integration tests and [someone might argue they are not that useful](https://www.draconianoverlord.com/2017/08/23/the-futility-of-cross-system-integration-testing.html/).